 • Stir in 1 cup sugar and 1 cup packed brown sugar.

 • Add in 1 cup pumpkin puree from a can.
+Don't use the whole can!
 Don’t use pumpkin pie filling!
-(Use the other half of the can to make pumpkin cookies!)
+(Use the rest of the can to make pumpkin cookies!)

 • Add 2 teaspoons vanilla and 1/2 teaspoon kosher salt.